DaFeynL8/thinkful-projects/README.md

 ## Contributing

 Any PRs for code quality improvement is appreciated.
-Thanks in advance to my mentor ***Noel Duarte***
+Thanks in advance to my mentor ***Noel Duarte***.

 ## License